TomGrill/gdx-testing/README.md

 # gdx-testing

-This is a skeleton for libGDX projects that need testing with JUnit and Mockito.
+This is a skeleton for libGDX projects which require testing with JUnit and Mockito.

 ## Installation